Frequently Asked Questions about AVW and stage automation.

 Yes!
 In fact most of our control systems are exported by our lovely UK based customers.
 However, we can export directly for an overseas customer if they have a good credit rating with our factoring company Lloyds Bank Commercial Finance or pay by pro-forma invoice.

-Do your control systems conform to European Directives?
+Do your control systems conform to EU/UK Directives?

 Yes!
-All our control systems conform with the following relevant European Directives:
+All our control systems conform with the following relevant EU/UK Directives:

-In addition our control systems are designed, manufactured and/or installed, where relevant, in accordance with CWA15902 Pt1, BS7671, BS7905, BS7906, BS5839, BS EN 50525, BS7919 and the recommendations given in the Association of British Theatre Technicians Technical Standards for Places of Entertainment.
+In addition our control systems are designed, manufactured and/or installed, where relevant, in accordance with BS EN17206, BS7671, BS7905, BS7906, BS5839, BS EN 50525, BS EN50525-2-1 and the recommendations given in the Association of British Theatre Technicians Technical Standards for Places of Entertainment.

 We then issue a Declaration of Conformity certificate signed by a Chartered Engineer.
-This declaration, along with the control system schematics, operation and maintenance manual and all relevant data sheets are then included in the machinery manufacturer’s technical file for control system satisfaction of Technical Documentation and enable the machinery manufacturer to affix the CE mark to his equipment.
+This declaration, along with the control system schematics, operation and maintenance manual and all relevant data sheets are then included in the machinery manufacturer’s technical file for control system satisfaction of Technical Documentation and enable the machinery manufacturer to affix the CE or UKCA mark to his equipment as appropriate.

 Has AVW won any industry recognised awards?